CIBC Software Engineer Salary in Greater Chicago Area | $85K-$121K+ | Levels.fyi

 The median Software Engineer compensation in Greater Chicago Area package at CIBC totals $121K per year.
-View the base salary, stock, and bonus breakdowns for CIBC's total compensation packages.
+View the base salary, equity, and bonus breakdowns for CIBC's total compensation packages.
 Last updated: 10/1/2025

 Company